top of page

 This booklet presents memories of local people during WWII and includes a detective trail to help you to explore locations mentioned including a US Bomber crash site and a Royal Observer Corps observation post.
 Available at local outlets or at www.pgwells.co.uk for only £5.
 Stocks are now low and it may have sold out.

-“We Will Remember Them” by Peter Ridley, Alan Inder and Tony Kippenberger
+2018 saw the publication of “We Will Remember Them” by Peter Ridley, Alan Inder and Tony Kippenberger

 wewillremember.jpg